ab-noori/Space-Travelers-Hub/README.md

 ### Usage
-- Use following commands to run on your local system:
+- Use the following commands to run the project on your local system:

       npm run build
       npm run deploy